0xsequence/erc-1155/README.md

 Regardless of usefulness, since contract event emission is deterministic, it is always possible for anyone to compute the total supply of all token types *off-chain* by syncing a full node and adding up all the minting events since the contract's block creation.
 Hence, even if not explicitly stored on-chain, anyone has the possibility to calculate accurately the total supply of all token types within an MT contract.
 In general, it is our opinion that better off-chain contract state querying tools would greatly benefit the community while significantly decreasing on-chain transaction costs.

+#### 4. Custodial limitations
+In our implementation of the ERC-1155 standard, we restrict the amount of tokens a given address can hold for a given token ID.
+This is necessary for balance packing, which offers significant efficiency gains as shown above.
+However, this limitation can become a problem for custodial addresses like custodial decentralized exchanges, side-chains, plasma chains, etc. Indeed, a given contract is also limited by how many tokens it can hold without hitting overflow errors.
+This should be considered when choosing what the maximum balance per token ID should be, which is defined by the `IDS_BITS_SIZE` constant in [ERC1155.sol](https://github.com/horizon-games/multi-token-standard/blob/b671fd2a30ef5481ba1766887e7fd7ce97e9442a/contracts/token/ERC1155.sol#L38).

 # Backwards Compatibility

 This token standard is not backward compatible with most existing token standards.